 Understanding the Flank Steak Cut

 Flank steak is a cut of beef that comes from the underside of the steer, between the ribs and hind legs.
-As it’s an area of muscle that gets worked hard while the animal walks and grazes, it features a dense grain of long muscle fibers.
+As it’s an area of muscle that gets worked hard while the animal walks and grazes, beef flank steak features a dense grain of long muscle fibers.
 While this adds to the flavor of the cut, it also means it can be tough if it’s not butchered, cooked, and served properly.

 Flank steak has a long, flat rectangular shape and is often used for recipes such as fajitas or stir-fries as the thin strips cook nice and quickly over high heat.